 What we don’t: Loose fit and some cheaper materials.

 Kamik’s NationPlus doesn’t stand out in any particular category, but it checks all the right boxes for a quality budget option.
 The boot has a traditional construction with a burly leather upper and thick rubber providing waterproof protection for the feet and toes.
-Insulation comes from the removable liner, which includes 200-gram Thinsulate along with substantial 15-millimeter foam.
+Insulation comes from the removable liner, which includes 200-gram foam-like Thinsulate, and the tall cut does a good job protecting your feet and lower calves.
 Pair them with some thick socks, and the NationPlus will keep you comfortable while walking or shoveling snow in temperatures well below freezing.

 What do you give up at the NationPlus’s value price?
-The materials aren’t up to the standards you’ll find on more expensive models, and there are occasional long-term durability issues (although they are comparable to the much more expensive Sorel Caribou below).
-Further, the removable liner gives the boot a loose feel that you can’t cinch down as snugly as with the Columbia Bugaboot above, but this is something you’ll hardly notice during everyday tasks and short walks.
-It’s worth noting that the NationPlus only is made in a men’s version, but Kamik’s women’s-specific Momentum below offers a similar balance of warmth, build quality, and value.
+The materials aren’t up to the standards you’ll find on more expensive models, and we’ve experienced occasional long-term durability issues with Kamik boots.
+Further, the removable liner gives the NationPlus a loose feel that you can’t cinch down as snugly as the TNF Chilkat 400 V or Merrell Thermo Chill above.
+That said, this isn’t a deal-breaker for everyday tasks and short walks, and the $90 price tag is hard to beat if you plan to stick to casual wear or performing outdoor chores.
+And take note: The NationPlus only is made in a men’s version, but Kamik’s women’s-specific Momentum offers a similar balance of warmth, build quality, and value.